-Access to nourishing food that honors cultural and personal preferences is a human right.
-We must work to reimagine and help create a food system in which no one is disadvantaged based on where they live, how much money they have, or their race.
+- Access to nourishing food that honors cultural and personal preferences is a human right.
+We must work to reimagine and create food systems in which no one is disadvantaged based on who they are or where they live.

-An equitable, diverse, and inclusive workplace makes us, and our work, better.
-Common Threads can better serve our community when we have ongoing opportunities to learn from and work with people whose lived experiences differ from our own.
+- An equitable, diverse, and inclusive workplace creates a space where everyone can participate at their fullest potential.
+We can better serve our community when we have ongoing opportunities to learn from and work with people whose experiences differ from our own.

 In our efforts to build a culture of equity within Common Threads we commit to:

-- Take responsibility individually and as an organization for our personal work in learning and practicing anti-racist mindsets and behaviors – recognizing that for each of us, this work will be influenced by our race, gender, age, lived experience and organizational position;
+- Take responsibility individually and as an organization for our personal work in understanding and dismantling systems and structures of oppression – recognizing that for each of us, this work will be influenced by our race, gender, age, lived experience and organizational position;

 - Commit to controversy with respect, owning both our intentions and our impact on others;

-- Apply a racial equity lens to question and improve organizational practices, policies, and beliefs;
+- Apply an equity lens to question and improve organizational practices, policies, and beliefs;

-- Make programming, partnership, and personnel decisions that express the value we place on learning with and from people from diverse backgrounds and lived experiences;
+- Make programming, partnership, and personnel decisions that express the value we place on learning with and from people from diverse backgrounds;

-- Set specific, measurable equity goals, and regularly reflect on our successes and failures;
+- Set specific, measurable equity goals, and make these goals as well as our reflections on successes and failures publicly available;

-- Invest time, effort, and organizational resources to learn from and elevate marginalized voices while taking care not to tokenize them;
+- Invest time, effort, and organizational resources to learn from and elevate marginalized voices in meaningful and mutually beneficial ways;

 - Understanding and dismantling structural and systemic oppression is complex, life-long work.
 When our actions contribute to hard feelings or circumstances, we will acknowledge the impact of our mistakes and will use them as an opportunity to learn, grow, and do better as a community.